 Selling or transferring a forged item for cash or other items of value is also a Class H felony.
 The punishment would be the same as for the other Class H felonies listed above.

-Let Us Help You Build a Strong Defense
+Let Our Experienced Charlotte Criminal Defense Attorneys Help You Build a Strong Defense

 Forgery can be a complicated crime that often involves reviewing many documents that have been collected by law enforcement over a period of time.
 Let our skilled criminal defense attorneys examine the evidence against you and mount a strong defense so that you achieve the best outcome possible given your situation.
-To learn more, call our Charlotte office to schedule a free consultation with a member of our legal team today.
+To learn more, contact our Charlotte office to schedule a free consultation with our criminal defense attorneys today.